ihiverlet/aws.config/README.md

 ```

-Il existe une variante - todo: creuser les services
+Il existe une variante - todo: creuser les services aws
 ```
 s3 =
     endpoint_url = https://my-minio.
 ```
 The following can be important to make minio work.
-However it does not seem necessary.
+However, it does not seem necessary.
 ```
 config=Config(signature_version='s3v4')  # Important for MinIO
 ```

 `.aws/credentials`
 ```